symfony/symfony-docs/components/var_exporter.rst

         return $instance;
     });

 Just like ghost objects, while you never query ``$processor->hash``, its value will not be computed.
-The main difference with ghost objects is that this time, we created a proxy of an abstract class.
+The main difference with ghost objects is that this time, a proxy of an abstract class was created.
 This also works with internal PHP class.

 .. versionadded:: 6.2